ibm-cloud-docs/power-iaas/about-power-virtual-server.md

     - Amount of memory
     - Storage volume size
 * **Shared (capped and uncapped) and dedicated virtual machine**: When you deploy a virtual machine, you can choose one of the following options for the type of core:
-    - **Shared capped**: The processor is shared among other virtual machines but the partition cannot use more number of cores than the assigned numbers unlike shareduncapped processor partitions.
-This option is used mostly for licensing purpose.
+    - **Shared capped**: The processor is shared among other virtual machines but the partition cannot use higher number of cores than the assigned numbers unlike shared uncapped processor partitions.
+This option is used mostly for licensing purposes.
     - **Shared uncapped**: The processor is shared among other virtual machines.
     - **Dedicated**: The processor is allocated for the specific virtual machine.

-* **Colocation policies for virtual machines and volumes**: You can apply an affinity or anti-affinity policy to an each virtual machine instance to control the server on which a new virtual machine is placed.
+* **Colocation policies for virtual machines and volumes**: You can apply an affinity or anti-affinity policy to each virtual machine instance to control the server on which a new virtual machine is placed.
 You can build high availability infrastructure within a data center by using this feature.
 * **Volume snapshot and clone operations**: You can capture full, point-in-time copies of the virtual machines or data sets.
-You can create delta snapshots, volume clones, and restore your disks using IBM FlashCopy feature on {{site.data.keyword.powerSys_notm}}.
+You can create delta snapshots, volume clones, and restore your disks by using IBM FlashCopy feature on {{site.data.keyword.powerSys_notm}}.
 * **Entitled processor-to-virtual-processor ratio**: The cores-to-virtual core ratio is 1:20.
 For shared processors, fractional cores round up to the nearest whole number.
 For example, 1.25 cores equal 2 virtual cores.

 ### Hardware and software specifications